Chandrayaan-1: Impact of the MIP on the lunar surface

 The Moon Impact Probe (MIP) crash-landed on the lunar surface on 14 November 2008, 15:01 UTC near the crater Shackleton at the south pole.
 The MIP was one of eleven scientific instruments (payloads) on board Chandrayaan-1.

-The MIP separated from Chandrayaan at 100 km from lunar surface and began its nosedive at 14:36 UTC. going into free fall for thirty minutes.
+The MIP separated from Chandrayaan at 100 km from the lunar surface and began its nosedive at 14:36 UTC, going into free fall for thirty minutes.
 As it fell, it kept sending information back to the mother satellite which, in turn, beamed the information back to Earth.
 The altimeter then also began recording measurements to prepare for a rover to land on the lunar surface during a second Moon mission.

 Following the deployment of the MIP, the other scientific instruments were turned on, starting the next phase of the mission.

 After scientific analyses of the received data from the MIP, the Indian Space Research Organisation confirmed the presence of water in the lunar soil and published the finding in a press conference addressed by its then Chairman G. Madhavan Nair.